mangerij/ferret/doc/content/MSCA_EU_Horizon2020_Results/horizon2020_ex4.md

   \end{aligned}
 \end{equation}

 The suffix `SC` in the name of this object corresponds to a strongly-coupled situation.
-This means that for variational derivatives with respect to $\mathbf{P}$, this object also contributes non-zero residual contributions (i.e. in the time dependence of $\mathbf{P}$.
+This means that this object contributes non-zero jacobian contributions for $\mathbf{P}$.
 We refer the reader to our `Syntax` page for a extensive list of the `Kernels` in FERRET regarding this problem.
 We also evaluate a number of postprocessed quantities in the `AuxKernels` block,

 !listing tutorial/BFO_P111_TO_P111b_switch_m1_a1.i
          block=AuxKernels